songx23/songx23.github.io/_posts/2020-08-01-to-gopro-one.md

 This is the famous helloworld app, pretty simple, right?
 Let me walk you through each line and explain what's happening here.

-Line 1: define the main package.
+Line 1: declare the main package.
+Main package tells Go compiler that this package is an executable application.
 Line 3: import the `fmt` package that we will use later for print strings in the console.
-Line 5: default the `main` function.
-Main function will be the entry point of this app.
+Line 5: declare the `main` function.
+Main function will be the entry point of the executable.
-Line 6: Use the `fmt` package to print "Hello world!".
+Line 6: use the `fmt` package to print "Hello world!".
-Line 7: closing main function.
+Line 7: close main function.

 Now we can run the app.
 Switch to your terminal window (shortcut: control+`) and run the app using: